Cart 0

 Spanish

 Students are expected to master beginning Spanish grammar and simple oral and written expressions.
 The class focuses its efforts on the four basic skills: reading, writing, speaking and listening in Spanish.
 The first part of the course is a thorough review of previous grammatical topics.
-During the second part of the year, boys explore the uses of direct and indirect object pronouns, and the preterite tense.
+During the second part of the year, boys explore the uses of direct and indirect object pronouns, the preterite tense, and imperfect past tenses.
 Vocabulary enrichment and cultural awareness are emphasized through the study of Spanish speaking countries, famous people of Hispanic descent and several short stories.
-Additionally, the boys further explore language and culture by reading the short novel Vidas impactantes.
+Additionally, the boys use Reporteros and the comprehensible input novel, 48 Horas, to further develop language skills and culture.

 Specialty Classes